Diyzzuf/grav-plugin-private/README.md

 # Private Grav Plugin

+New version is [Private Site](https://github.com/Diyzzuf/grav-plugin-private-site) (beta stage, not for production.
+Need users to test this plugin)

 `Private` is a [Grav](http://github.com/getgrav/grav) Plugin.

 Private provides an authentication form to keep your entire Grav site or part of it private from the general public.